LJJordan124/E-Commerce-Back-End/README.md

 Create the code needed in `server.js` to sync the Sequelize models to the MySQL database on server start.

-## Grading Requirements

-> **Note**: If a Challenge assignment submission is marked as “0”, it is considered incomplete and will not count towards your graduation requirements.
-Examples of incomplete submissions include the following:
->
-> * A repository that has no code
->
-> * A repository that includes a unique name but nothing else
->
-> * A repository that includes only a README file but nothing else
->
-> * A repository that only includes starter code

-This Challenge is graded based on the following criteria:

-### Deliverables: 10%

-* The GitHub repository containing your application code.

-### Walkthrough Video: 37%

-* A walkthrough video that demonstrates the functionality of the e-commerce back end must be submitted, and a link to the video should be included in your readme file.

-* The walkthrough video must show all of the technical acceptance criteria being met.

-* The walkthrough video must demonstrate how to create the schema from the MySQL shell.

-* The walkthrough video must demonstrate how to seed the database from the command line.

-* The walkthrough video must demonstrate how to start the application’s server.

-* The walkthrough video must demonstrate GET routes for all categories, all products, and all tags being tested in Insomnia.

-* The walkthrough video must demonstrate GET routes for a single category, a single product, and a single tag being tested in Insomnia.

-* The walkthrough video must demonstrate POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia.

 ### Technical Acceptance Criteria: 40%

 * Satisfies all of the preceding acceptance criteria plus the following: